The Cleanup Process

 Site characterization is often an iterative process.
 Planning, investigating, and reporting may occur more than once.
 Work with your DEC project manager to determine how formal the work plan and report should be for your site characterization effort.

 The guidance document listed at right is currently the best statement of the overall procedures used during investigation of a contaminated site.
 Although they lack information on non-petroleum contaminants, they are useful to all cleanup efforts.
 (You will find that these documents contain many similarities.
 DEC plans to combine these guidances in the future.)

 The responsible person has a qualified environmental professional (typically a contractor) prepare a site characterization work plan for DEC approval.
 The intent of a work plan is to identify the source and the extent of contamination and evaluate the threat to human health and the environment.
 See 18 AAC 75, Article 3, and scroll to section 335(b) for a full list of work plan requirements.

 Planning for site characterization involves the following steps:

-Responsible person and qualified person meet with DEC to discuss what is known about the site and set data quality objectives.
+Responsible person and qualified environmental professional meet with DEC to discuss what is known about the site and set data quality objectives.
 Before the meeting, complete the Human Health Scoping Form and review the Ecological Scoping Guidance.